 At the show

-On occasion, a small section of the VIP balconey running along the front of the exhibition hall, has been open and unguarded during the public days; look out for a flight of steps up the outside of the building, underneath the balconey, just to the right of the main entrance door – and claim your spot early, as this stretch of balconey is just a few feet long.
+On occasion, a small section of the VIP balcony running along the front of the exhibition hall, has been open and unguarded during the public days; look out for a flight of steps up the outside of the building, underneath the balcony, just to the right of the main entrance door – and claim your spot early, as this stretch of balcony is just a few feet long.

 Given the hassle of visiting the Changi Exhibition Centre, some have attempted to view the airshow from outside the site.
 This, however, has often proved difficult; the showground is built on reclaimed land housing military facilities, with only one road into the area.
 This road is guarded by Police, who check all vehicles carry car park passes or are officially registered buses or taxis.
 The closest it is possible to get on foot is Changi Beach, just north of the Changi Ferry Terminal.
 Those travelling by car can park at the nearby Changi Beach Car Park 6 for a small fee; those without a car should be warned that it is hard to hail a taxi when leaving this secluded stretch of beach, and the nearest major bus stop is in Changi Village, 1.5km away.
 The flying displays, when viewed from here, are distant, and badly backlit until the mid-afternoon.

 After attending four editions of the Singapore Airshow, our reviewer labelled it as “the most frustrating airshow on earth”, saying its own bizarre format and venue severely hamper enjoyment of the event.
 This, combined with obstructed views, backlit morning displays and the dreaded “Asian haze” make photography challenging, at best – and with as little as half an hour of flying on some of the most recent public days, the journey barley seems worth the effort anyway.